edgio-docs/edgio-docs/guides/production.md

 You will want to add all the additional domains into the `alt_names` section.
 There you should add your development, staging and other domains although Moovweb strongly encourages the use of wildcard certs.

 3. Run `openssl req -out moovweb-xdn.csr -newkey rsa:2048 -nodes -keyout moovweb-xdn.key -config moovweb-xdn.conf -batch`.
-This should generate your CSR in `moovweb-xdn.crs` and private key in `moovweb-xdn.key`.
+This should generate your CSR in `moovweb-xdn.csr` and private key in `moovweb-xdn.key`.
 If you want OpenSSL to ask you for each different input, remove `-batch` option and re-run the command.
-4. Read the CSR (e.g. `cat moovweb-xdn.crs`) and send it to your CA for certification.
+4. Read the CSR (e.g. `cat moovweb-xdn.csr`) and send it to your CA for certification.

 ### Uploading certificate to Moovweb XDN